Trimple/FlexJoystick/README.md

 },false);
 ```

-It is **important to note that "mousedown" handler is registered only for tha parent object** - when we click on the joystick.
-To other handlers are registered for the whole document, so that we can control the stick even when we are out of boundaries of the parent object.
-If needed handlers can be registered for a different objects.
+It is **important to note that "mousedown" handler is registered only for tha parent object** - when we click on the joystick. **Two other handlers are registered for the whole document,** so that we can control the stick even when we are out of boundaries of the parent object.
+If needed handlers can be registered differently, but this is a go to way at the beginning.

+**handleMouseUp** method has a second parameter - **returnToCenter**.
+If it is set to *true* stick will return to center after mouse up.
+If it is set to *false* stick will hold it place even after mouse is up.

-At this point you have a fully functional basic joystick that works with mouse.
+At this point you have a joystick that works with mouse.
 But it still doesn't give you any type of data to work with.

 ### Read the coordinates from the Joystick

 Joystick coordinate system starts from the center of the parent object and has 4 different coordinates:
 1. **X coordinate** of the center of the stick **in pixels**;
 2. **Y coordinate** of the center of the stick **in pixels**;
 3. **radius to the event source position** (mouse click or touch) from the center of coordinate system.
-It has **normalized value** - equal to 0 when stick is in the center, 1.0 when stick touches the border and higher than 1 when event source is outside of the parent object;
+It has **normalized value** - equal to 0 when stick is in the center, 1.0 when stick touches the border and higher than 1.0 when event source is outside of the parent object;
 4. **radius angle** from **0 to 360 degrees**.

 Visual representation of the coordinates: